emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Added section on multicast or broadcast allowing use in one-to-many scenarios.
 GCM-SST provides good security in such scenarios.
 * Renamed Q to H<sub>2</sub> and some q to σ to avoid using the same symbol for different things.
+* Updated information on confidentiality against passive attackers including comparison and links to papers showing that plaintext-recovery have similar complexity as distinguishing attacks.
 * Editorial changes

 Changes from -14 to -15: